Job Market Paper

 Working Papers

-The Distributional and Long-Term Effects of Grade Inflation (with Jeff Denning, Rachel Nesbit, and Nolan Pope)
+Easy A's, Less Pay: The Long-Term Effects of Grade Inflation (with Jeff Denning, Rachel Nesbit, and Nolan Pope)

 Research in Progress